Get Started

 Getting Started

-Install LeanCTX and add a context layer to your AI workflow in under 5 minutes.
+Install LeanCTX and add the Cognitive Context Layer to your AI workflow in under 5 minutes.
 Step-by-step guide for macOS, Linux, and Windows.

 Prompt Generator